Classical Echoes Between Worlds: Graeco-Roman Antiquity and Japan

 Venues: University of Naples L’Orientale (Naples) & Academy Vivarium novum (Frascati)

 The international symposium “Classical Echoes Between Worlds: Graeco-Roman Antiquity and Japan” aims to explore, through a multidisciplinary approach, the dynamics of reception, adaptation, and transformation of Graeco-Roman antiquity within the Japanese cultural context.
-Over three days of sessions held in Naples (University of Naples L'Orientale) and Frascati (Academy Vivarium novum), the program brings into dialogue cultural history, anthropology, literature, philosophy, comparative studies, and the visual and performing arts, exploring how Graeco-Roman antiquity has interacted with Japanese media and traditions from the early modern period to the present.
+Over three days of sessions held in Naples (University of Naples L'Orientale) and Frascati (Academy Vivarium Novum), the program brings into dialogue cultural history, anthropology, literature, philosophy, comparative studies, and the visual and performing arts, exploring how Graeco-Roman antiquity has interacted with Japanese media and traditions from the early modern period to the present.

 The first day, hosted at the University of Naples L’Orientale, focuses on literary rewritings of classical Greek works, the presence of the Greek canon in Japanese arts, and the ways in which Japanese historiography, museology, and archaeology have reinterpreted the Graeco-Roman world.
 The second day broadens the perspective to include popular and media cultures—from manga to gaming—as well as philosophical and mythological re-elaborations that connect ancient ethics with Asian modernity.
-The concluding session, held at the Academy Vivarium novum, investigates the intersections between missionary Latin production, Jesuit poetry, and intercultural theatrical practices, demonstrating how the transmission of classical texts generates unexpected forms of aesthetic and conceptual hybridization.
+The concluding session, held at the Academy Vivarium Novum, investigates the intersections between missionary Latin production, Jesuit poetry, and intercultural theatrical practices, demonstrating how the transmission of classical texts generates unexpected forms of aesthetic and conceptual hybridization.
 Taken as a whole, the symposium provides a framework for critical inquiry into the global circulation of Greek and Roman antiquity and its many rebirths in Japan, from past to present.

 The symposium is supported by the following institutions and associations, listed in alphabetical order:

-Academy Vivarium novum
+Academy Vivarium Novum

 ISMEO – The International Association for Mediterranean and Oriental Studies, Contribute MiC ISTCU25-000175